Jerine-Ebenezer/emr/README.md

 The EMR System is a web application designed to **digitally manage patient medical records** and streamline healthcare processes.
 It allows healthcare providers to add patients, record medical history, write diagnoses, create prescriptions, and maintain an overview of patient diseases.

 A key feature of this system is the **unique disease identity number** for every diagnosed disease.
-This unique ID helps patients who have health insurance **easily claim benefits**, and it also facilitates reporting to government authorities through the **FCIR (Full Case Information Report)** document.
+This unique ID helps patients who have health insurance **easily claim benefits**, and it also facilitates reporting to government authorities through the **FHIR** document.

 ## Features
 - Add and manage patients